RizsimStudiosOfficial/Incredibox-V9CODE-REMBUILD-TEMPLATE-FIX/README.md

-# Incredibox V9CODE PORT TEMPLATE
+# Incredibox V9CODE REMBUILD TEMPLATE
-this was made to make sure you dont have to go thru a hassle lol (for v9 code base shit ofc)
+I only made today cuz rem didnt release the thing yet so uhhhhhhh

 # THE GUIDE
 I recommend using this site first then you can go back to this: https://boogoxseal.xyz/tools/appjs
 ![versionexamplev9code](https://github.com/user-attachments/assets/3c61c50a-1232-41e4-90c7-5a5f3f2cae7d)
-can be found in the `js/script.min.js` file
+can be found in the `js/apps.js` file

 to change what version you want it on you can change the "versions.v1" to like "versions.v2", "versions.v3", "versions.v4" and so on all the way up to "versions.v9" unless if you want to add a custom version that requires some css coding and stuff